webdevcody/code-racer/README.md

   <h2>How To(s) - A newbie section</h2>
   </summary>

-### Run the applications locally

-1. Run our setup script with `npm run setup`.
-This will install package dependencies and make sure you have the correct version of [docker](https://www.docker.com) and node installed.
-   a.
-We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your node versions.
-2. Get the postgres running - `docker compose up -d`
-3. Run the dev env - `npm run dev`

-Don't forget to turn down the postgres post development - `docker compose down`

 ### Check the logs of Post

 > Run the command - `docker logs --follow code-racer-postgres`